tavrinky/site/college.md

-I was one of those people, so, things college was good at:
+Things college was good at:

 - introducing me to "this is what upper level undergrad/lower level grad <subject> looks like" as a freshman, because as it turns out, there's a huge difference between the papers from academic researchers and papers from ??corporate researchers that I was looking at
 - having lots of people who have put too much time into studying the classics of the world around me